msk-mind/datasheets-for-datasets/template.md

 ## Assumptions <a name="assumptions"></a>

-Any assumptions made about the collection evironment while collecting the data.
+Any assumptions made about the environment in which the data was collected or the process used to collect the data.

 ### Vocabulary and Encoding <a name="vocabandencoding"></a>